The plant-based food industry is evolving

 Key insights

-• In the natural channel, plant-based milk composes a sizable portion of the total milk category.
-Innovation often starts in the natural channel, where plant-based milk represents 42% of all milk sold by dollar sales.
+• In the natural channel, plant-based milk composed a sizable portion of the total milk category.
+Innovation often starts in the natural channel, where plant-based milk represented 41 percent of all milk sold by dollar sales.

-• Households with young children and households with high income levels are more likely to spend more on the plant-based milk category.
-These demographic insights are consistent across 2021 and 2022.
+• Households with children were more likely to spend more on the plant-based milk category.
+This demographic trend was consistent in 2022 and 2023.

-• Refrigerated plant-based milk continues to dominate the category, representing 89% of plant-based milk sales.
+• Refrigerated plant-based milk continued to dominate the category, representing 89 percent of plant-based milk dollar sales.

-• Today, refrigerated milk is consistently shelved adjacent to animal-based milk.
-This has been critical to the rise of plant-based milk over the past decade to the 15% market share of total milk dollar sales it has today.
+• Today, refrigerated plant-based milk is consistently shelved adjacent to animal-based milk.
+This has been critical to the rise of plant-based milk to the 15 percent market share of total milk dollar sales it has today.

 Purchase dynamics